Living Here

 Prevention

-Here are a few tips on how to take pride in the appearance of your home:
+Here are a few tips on how to maintain the appearance of your home and yard:

 - Store goods out of sight in your garage or shed

-- Store objects or materials out of view and neatly stacked but ensure they do not harbour vermin
+- Store objects or materials out of view and neatly stacked but ensure they do not attract or harbour reptiles.

-- Dispose of old vehicles and machinery – some metal recyclers may collect and remove them free of charge
+- Dispose of old vehicles and machinery - some metal recyclers may collect and remove these free of charge

-- Cut or slash overgrown vegetation regularly and dispose of it responsibly, such as composting in an appropriate compost bin
+- Cut or slash overgrown vegetation regularly and dispose of it responsibly, for example, in an appropriate compost bin

 - Organise for someone to come and maintain your yard if you are going away for a period of time or the premises is vacant.